CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Discussion

-The CALLM framework proposed here represents an important step towards reducing user burden without significant loss of the personalized, contextual information that is needed to guide optimized intervention delivery decisions.
-For example, we show that brief emotion driver diary entries \underline{alone} can, with approximately 70\% accuracy, predict if a person is feeling more negative than usual, feeling more positive than usual, or desiring to change their emotions more than usual, with even higher accuracy when LLMs exhibit higher confidence.
-The ability to reasonably approximate these emotion factors in survivors through their brief diaries is a drastic improvement over the traditional method of asking individuals about each of these states in separate questionnaire items, to determine whether an intervention is warranted.
+The ability to reasonably approximate these emotion factors and intervention opportunities in survivors through their brief diaries is a drastic improvement over the traditional method of asking individuals about each of these states in separate questionnaire items, to determine whether an intervention is warranted.
+Furthermore, our findings suggest complementary integration with passive sensing data (such as location, activity, and device usage patterns) could create even more comprehensive context awareness, as we found systematic relationships between certain contexts (e.g., home activities, administrative tasks) and intervention opportunity components.
+Such multi-modal approaches could further reduce user burden while improving prediction accuracy, especially for constructs like intervention availability that showed more modest prediction performance from text alone.
 CALLM's potential to improve JITAI delivery systems while minimizing user input is an exciting path forward to better address the mental health needs of cancer survivors.